 Experienced Divorce Lawyer in Sarasota County, Florida

 The decision to file for divorce in Sarasota County, Florida is difficult for many individuals.
 Added to the stress and grief of a relationship ending, divorce raises many financial, legal, and practical questions that must be answered before individuals can move forward with their lives.
 The Law Offices of Michael M. Raheb understands that this is a difficult time and we work hard to listen to your concerns with compassion and care.
 We can help make sure that all paperwork is properly filed and that all court procedures are followed to ensure that your divorce is finalized in a timely manner.
 If you have questions about the division of property, finances, and assets, we can help you resolve these issues, receive a favorable outcome, and move forward with your life.
 Every divorce case is different and we take the time to understand you and your family’s unique circumstances.
 If you’re planning to file for divorce in Sarasota County, Florida, you need an experienced divorce lawyer who can help you navigate this complex legal process.
+Or if you are in the Jacksonville area, you may want to do a search for divorce attorneys jacksonville fl, to get your bases covered, no matter where you are in Florida, you’ll be able to get the help you need.
 The Law Offices of Michael M. Raheb can review your family’s unique circumstances and help you and your family during this challenging time.
+If you are from a different state, however, you may want to look at a Tustin Divorce Attorney for example.

 Filing For Divorce in Florida

 In order to file for divorce in Florida, you only need to prove that your marriage is “irretrievably broken.”
 In order to divorce in Florida, you do not need to establish fault, though fault may be taken into account when determining alimony, division of assets, and child custody.
-In general, the courts can provide you with basic information that you will need in order to file.
+In general, the courts can provide you with basic information that you will need in order to file, the same as divorce lawyers in harrisburg pa would be able to help with.
 However, court judges or clerks cannot offer legal advice.
 The Florida Bar association explains that certain procedures must be followed during a divorce proceeding, or individuals face losing certain rights permanently.
 In order to protect your rights, your property, and your family, it is prudent to seek the advice and skill of a divorce lawyer in Sarasota County, Florida if you are considering filing for divorce.
 The Law Offices of Michael M. Raheb will take the time to review your unique circumstances and help you and your family reach a satisfactory divorce resolution.

 There are two processes for divorce in Florida.
 The regular dissolution of marriage process and the simplified dissolution of marriage process.
 During the regular dissolution of marriage, a petition for marriage must be submitted to the court.
 The petition must be submitted properly and both spouses must provide the court with all information requested, or the court may dismiss the case or not honor the petition’s request.
 If there are minor children involved in the marriage, a child support worksheet must be submitted.
 Couples who agree on custody, finances, asset, and property division can often submit a written agreement on these matters to the court.
 If the couple disagrees on certain matters, these issues can be resolved in court.
 In many cases, couples who fight for resolutions in court, face the possibility that they may lose certain rights.
 The judge’s determination is final and sometimes the solution presented by the courts is not satisfactory to either party.
 For this reason, many couples choose to resolve their differences outside of court with the help of their lawyers.